genular/pandora/README.md

 # Commit changes to the container
 docker commit genular genular/simon:latest
 # Your changes are now committed and saved!
 You must do this step each time you wish to save your work!
+#
 # To stop currently running container please type
 docker stop genular
+# When you wish to use SIMON again please use docker run command from above again!
 ```

 ### Advanced